golanlevin/DrawingWithMachines/lectures/topics/offset_curves/README.md

 ## Code

-Here is some working demonstration code to compute offset curves in Java, JavaScript, and Python. *Note that these implementations differ widely in how they are used, and important qualities of their results.
-YMMV.*
+Here is some working demonstration code to compute offset curves in Java, JavaScript, and Python. *Note that these implementations differ widely in how they are used, and in the quality of their results.
+In my opinion, the Python [Shapely](https://shapely.readthedocs.io/en/stable/) library — a professional-grade cartography toolkit – will produce the best-quality, most robust results, but your mileage may vary!*

+* [**Python** demo](python/README.md) (using the [Shapely](https://shapely.readthedocs.io/en/stable/) library v.2.1.1)
 * [**Processing** (Java) v.4.4 demo](processing/offset_curves/offset_curves.pde) (requires the [PEmbroider](https://github.com/CreativeInquiry/PEmbroider) library)
 * [**p5.js** (JavaScript) demo](p5js/) (using [Unmess.ts](https://github.com/LingDong-/squiggy) by Lingdong Huang); Also see [here](https://editor.p5js.org/golan/sketches/3weJl07Re) and [here](https://editor.p5js.org/golan/sketches/hJ--ERIWQ)
-* [**Python** demo](python/README.md) (using the [Shapely](https://shapely.readthedocs.io/en/stable/) library v.2.1.1)

 Some additional implementations of offset curves include: